Principal Office: Switzerland

 The Foundation’s website is available in English, French, Spanish, and Arabic.

-The Foundation has launched a new grant program, the Research for Development (R4D) Grant Program for young investigators and pre-doctoral students.
+In 2017, the Foundation launched a new grant program, the Research for Development (R4D) Grant Program for young investigators and pre-doctoral students.

 The Nestlé Prize in Creating Shared Value aims to scale up promising initiatives in nutrition, water, and rural development.
 Nestlé invites submissions from private and social enterprises and NGOs on innovative programs, projects, and businesses that demonstrate high social and environmental impact on a pilot scale, and that now need financial support to become commercially viable.
 The prize competition is sponsored every two years.